Prof. Graham Priest gave a talk at the Newcastle University (http://www.newcastle.edu.au/) in 2000

 We are now left with two doors.
 One of them has the car.

 What happens if we change our choice?
-We then have 50% of chance again, is it not?
+We then have 50% of chance in the same way, is it not?

 Notice that the first choice will